ncdisrup-ai/ClassifyMotionsWorms/README.md

 The dataset has only 258 traces of worn (180 traces for training, from which 23 were duplicates so just 157 traces for training, and 78 traces for testing).
 Each trace had 900 observations.
 We just needed to classify each trace of worn like class 1:wild-type (has 109 cases: training+test), or class 2 mutant (four types) (has 149 cases: training+test).
 The training dataset (157 traces for training,) had no nulls, and just a few outliers (we used scaler).
 The best results that we got with classification models was: precision = 0.5854; recall = 0.7500, f1 = 0.6575; mcc = 0.3602 for two classes.....
 After analyzing the results, we can conclude that we can classify the type of worm using the information provided by the eigenworm, but the **dataset was small**, with only 157, w/ no duplicates, traces for trainning and 78 traces for testing, that made our classification challenging, so the **results are promising, but there is still room for improvement, mainly if we obtain more data to train**.

-2) For a specific worm, how can we model its motion, i.e., the eigenworm?
-(Objective 2) We can see that the **results for the validation dataset were good**, because:
+(Objective 2) For a specific worm, how can we model its motion, i.e., the eigenworm?

+We can see that the **results for the validation dataset were good**, because:
 - the RMSE for validation dataset (RMSE=0.028) was even better than the RMSE for TrainTest dataset (RMSE=0.036) and the persistency model (RMSE=0,029)
 - The prediction and the validation set are almost 100% aligned